Mickey Spillane: Reception

-Early reaction to Spillane's work was generally hostile: Malcolm Cowley dismissed the Mike Hammer character as "a homicidal paranoiac."
+Early reaction to Spillane's work was generally hostile from other authors and professional critics.
+Malcolm Cowley dismissed the Mike Hammer character as "a homicidal paranoiac."
 John G. Cawelti called Spillane's writing "atrocious," and Julian Symons called Spillane's work "nauseating."
 By contrast, Ayn Rand publicly praised Spillane's work at a time when critics were almost uniformly hostile.
 She considered him an underrated if uneven stylist and found congenial the black-and-white morality of the Hammer stories.
-She later publicly repudiated what she regarded as the amorality of Spillane's Tiger Mann stories.
+However, Rand condemned the political views expressed by Spillane in his Tiger Mann novel Day of the Guns, describing the book's cynical protagonist and his "semi-governmental gang" as being "shocking and rationally indefensible", as Rand opposed the use of force unlimited by any framework of rights.

 Spillane's work was later praised by Max Allan Collins, William L. DeAndrea, and Robert L. Gale.
 DeAndrea argued that although Spillane's characters were stereotypes, Spillane had a "flair for fast-action writing," that his work broke new ground for American crime fiction, and that Spillane's prose "is lean and spare and authentically tough, something that writers like Raymond Chandler and Ross Macdonald never achieved."

 German painter Markus Lüpertz claimed that Spillane's writing influenced his own work, saying that Spillane ranks as one of the major poets of the 20th century.
 American comic book writer Frank Miller has mentioned Spillane as an influence for his own hardboiled style.
 Avant-Garde musician John Zorn composed a piece influenced by Spillane's writing titled Spillane.